The Road Home (American TV series)

 The Road Home is an American family drama television series created by Bruce Paltrow and John Tinker, series that aired on CBS from March 5, 1994, to April 16, 1994.
-The series starred Karen Allen, Ed Flanders, Terence Knox, Jessica Bowman and Christopher Masterson.
+The series starred Karen Allen, Ed Flanders, Terence Knox, Frances Sternhagen, Jessica Bowman and Christopher Masterson.
 Just 6 episodes were produced.
 The series reunited Paltrow, Tinker, Flanders, and Knox, as they previously worked together on St. Elsewhere.

 Premise

 The series focuses on Alison Matson and her family who returned home to North Carolina from Detroit to run her family's shrimp boat business.